 In addition to anatomical evidence, there is a growing body of cultural evidence for the fully human status of Neanderthals.
 They buried their dead and had elaborate funeral customs that included arranging the body and covering it with flowers.
 They made a variety of stone tools and worked with skins and leather.
 A wood flute was recently discovered among Neanderthal remains.
 There is even evidence that suggests that Neanderthals engaged in medical care.
 Some Neanderthal specimens show evidence of survival to old age despite numerous wounds, broken bones, blindness, and disease.
 This suggests that these individuals were cared for and nurtured by others who showed human compassion.

 Still, efforts continue to be made to somehow dehumanize Neanderthal man.
-Many evolutionists now even insist that Neanderthal man is not even directly related to modern man because of some differences in a small fragment of DNA!
 There is, in fact, nothing about Neanderthals that is in any way inferior to modern man.
 One of the world’s foremost authorities on Neanderthal man, Erik Trinkaus, concludes: “Detailed comparisons of Neandertal skeletal remains with those of modern humans have shown that there is nothing in Neandertal anatomy that conclusively indicates locomotor, manipulative, intellectual, or linguistic abilities inferior to those of modern humans.”3

 Why then are there continued efforts to make apes out of man and man out of apes?
 In one of the most remarkably frank and candid assessments of the whole subject and the methodology of paleoanthropology, Dr. David Pilbeam (a distinguished professor of anthropology) suggested the following: